genomicsclass/book/pages/matrix_operations.md

 ## Matrix Operations

-In a previous section we motivated the use of matrix algebra with this system of equations:
+In a previous section, we motivated the use of matrix algebra with this system of equations:

 $$